-We need to explore the space of possible minds, and the different requirements different sorts of minds need to satisfy - a very difficult task, since many of the requirements are unobvious.
-In particular, I hope it is now clear that not all the requirements for embodied organisms (and future robots) are concerned with real-time, continuous, online interactions with the immediate environment, except for very simple organisms with very simple sensory-motor capabilities [2006Sloman, 2009Sloman].
 Turing was interested in evolution and epigenesis and made pioneering suggestions regarding morphogenesis - differentiation of cells to form diverse body parts during development.
-As far as I know he did not do any work on how a genome can produce behavioural competences of the complete organism, including behaviours with complex conditional structures so that what is done depends on internal and external sensory information, nor internal behaviours that extend or modify previously developed information processing architectures, as discussed in [1992Karmiloff-Smith].
-(I have an extended personal review of her book in an informal, incomplete, discussion paper.
+As far as I know he did not do any work on how a genome can produce behavioural competences of the complete organism, including behaviours with complex conditional structures so that what is done depends on internal and external sensory information, nor internal behaviours that extend or modify previously developed information processing architectures, as discussed in Karmiloff-Smith (1992).

 Even if we can understand in the abstract that evolution produces behavioural competences by selecting brain mechanisms that provide those competences, explaining how it actually works raises many deep problems, especially where the competences are not themselves behavioural.

-The human-produced mechanisms for constructing more and more complex computing systems from a relatively small set of relatively simple types of components are all examples of "emergence" of qualitatively new large-scale structures and processes from combinations of much simpler building blocks.2 Perhaps a deeper study of the evolution of tools, techniques, concepts and theories for designing complex systems in the last half century will stimulate new conjectures about the evolution of natural information processing systems, including those that build themselves only partly on the basis of an inherited specification.
+The human-produced mechanisms for constructing more and more complex computing systems from a relatively small set of relatively simple types of components are all examples of "emergence" of qualitatively new large-scale structures and processes from combinations of much simpler building blocks.3 Perhaps a deeper study of the evolution of tools, techniques, concepts and theories for designing complex systems in the last half century will stimulate new conjectures about the evolution of natural information processing systems, including those that build themselves only partly on the basis of an inherited specification.
 I suspect that people who predict imminent singularities underestimate the extent of our ignorance about what evolution has achieved, and some of the difficulties of replicating it using known mechanisms.